ARS 2019 Archives are at http://arsstore.org/ARS2019/index/#anchorARCHIVES

 Action Item: Chapter presidents need to find members from their chapters to serve on these committees and to open their gardens for the Sunday, May 19, 2019, open houses.

-Next Meeting: Monday, January 8, 2018, at 7:00 PM at Jenkins.
+Next Meeting: The next meeting will be Monday, June 4, 2018, at 7:00 PM at Jenkins.
 Teleconferencing will be available, please use the following telephone number and participant passcode.

 Access Toll Free from USA - 866 212 0875